FAQ for Confluent Cloud Kafka Clusters

 When you resize a Dedicated cluster, Confluent Cloud automatically:

-Your applications may experience brief leader elections but should handle these gracefully with proper client configuration.
+Your applications might experience brief leader elections but should handle these gracefully with proper client configuration.

 How does Confluent Cloud ensure high availability?